openwdl/wdl/versions/draft-3/SPEC.md

 Then when the task finishes, to fulfull the `output_table` variable, `./results/file_list.json` must be a valid TSV file or an error will be reported.

+If the entire contents of the file can not be read for any reason, the calling task or workflow will be considered to have failed.
+Examples of failure include but are not limted to not having access to the file, resource limitations (e.g. memory) when reading the file, and implementation imposed file size limits.

 ## Int read_int(String|File)

 The `read_int()` function takes a file path which is expected to contain 1 line with 1 integer on it.
 This function returns that integer.

+If the entire contents of the file can not be read for any reason, the calling task or workflow will be considered to have failed.

 ## String read_string(String|File)